tibetan-nlp/annodoc/index.md

 We follow the UD project and use three dependency relations for core arguments.
 The most agentive argument is labeled `nsubj`, the second argument (often a patient) is labeled `obj`, and the third argument is labeled `iobj`.
-It is understood, furthermore, that the second and third arguments rely on the existence of the first and second, respectively.
-Therefore, there is no `obj` without an `nsubj`, and no `iobj` without an `obj`.
+It is understood that the second and third arguments rely on the existence of the first and second, respectively.
+Therefore, there can be no `obj` without an `nsubj`, and no `iobj` without an `obj`.
 This becomes important when considering sentences with [missing arguments](#missing-arguments).

 ## Annotation examples

+### Three-place predicates

+The arguments of a three-place predicate are marked `nsubj`, `obj`, and `iobj`.
+However, for clarity, the second argument can be additionally specified as `obj:ditrans` to communicate that it is the object of a ditransitive verb.

+### Two-place predicates

-The following example shows a use of the two-place predicate "write".
-The writer is the best proto-agent and so is marked as `nsubj`.
-The rightmost of three nominals linked by two genitives ('letter') is marked as `obj`.
+The arguments of a two-place predicate are marked `nsubj` and `obj`, as in the the following example with the verb "to write".
+Here, the agent (the writer) is marked `nsubj`, and the rightmost of three nominals linked by two genitives ('letter') is marked `obj`.

 ~~~ ann
 ཁྱོད་ཀྱི་ཁ་ཆེམས་ཀྱི་ཡི་གེ་སུས་བྲིས།